unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 ## Next version

 ### Features
+* Add support for `CurrentInputMethodLanguageTag` and `TrySetInputMethodLanguageTag` on Android, iOS and WASM
 * Add support for the following `DisplayInformation` properties on iOS and Android:
     - CurrentOrientation
     - LogicalDpi